cgpan/hudm6122_homeworks/README.md

 ## Homework_08 solutions - Correspondence Analysis

 I referred and cited Xue Yu's solution in question 3.
-Due to the **heavy workload during this final**, I finished this hw without enough carefullness.
+Due to the **heavy workload during this final**, I finished this hw with no enough carefullness.

 Author: Chenguang Pan
 E-mail: cp3280@tc.columbia.edu